kubernetes/website/content/en/docs/tasks/administer-cluster/kubeadm/kubeadm-certs.md

 ## Manual certificate renewal

-You can renew your certificates manually at any time with the `kubeadm alpha certs renew` command.
+You can renew your certificates manually at any time with the `kubeadm certs renew` command.

 This command performs the renewal using CA (or front-proxy-CA) certificate and key stored in `/etc/kubernetes/pki`.